chrishoina/ordsRecipes/weblogic/14.1.12/remote-console/deploying-ords-on-a-weblogic-admin-server-in-development-mode.md

 [^6]: The use of this command assumes the ORDS `/bin` has been properly set (i.e., added to your `$PATH`).
 If not, you may execute this command from within your `~/ords/bin` directory.

 [^7]: You can also navigate to http://localhost:7001/ords, which will automatically redirect you to http://localhost:7001/ords/_/landing.
 This is the same behavior for ORDS when deployed in WebLogic, Standalone, or Apache Tomcat.
+[^8]: The latest WebLogic Remote Console can be obtained [here](https://github.com/oracle/weblogic-remote-console/releases).